 ICON DESCRIPTION 1 IP Configuration Change the selected device's IP address.
 2 Renew IP Address Update a DHCP-assigned dynamic IP address.
 3 Reboot Device Use this icon to restart the selected device(s).
 This may be useful when troubleshooting or upgrading new firmware.
 4 Reset Configuration to Default Use this icon to reload the factory-default configuration file.
 This means that you will lose all previous configurations.
 5 Locator LED Use this icon to locate the selected device by causing its Locator LED to blink.
 6 Web GUI Use this to access the selected device Web Configurator from your browser.
 You will need a username and password to log in.
 7 Firmware Upgrade Use this icon to upgrade new firmware to selected device(s) of the same model.
 Make sure you have downloaded the firmware from the Zyxel website to your computer and unzipped it in advance.
 8 Change Password Use this icon to change the admin password of the selected device.
 You must know the current admin password before changing to a new one.
-9 Configure NCC Discovery You must have Internet access to use this feature.
-Use this icon to enable or disable the Nebula Control Center (NCC) discovery feature on the selected device.
-If it is enabled, the selected device will try to connect to the NCC.
-Once the selected device is connected to and has registered in the NCC, it will go into the Nebula cloud management mode.
+9 Configure Controller Discovery and NCC Discovery The option is available if the selected device supports AP controller discovery or Nebula Control Center (NCC) discovery.
+You must have Internet access to use this feature.
+Use this icon on the selected device to enable or disable the: AP controller discovery feature Nebula Control Center (NCC) discovery feature If the feature is enabled, the selected device will try to connect to the AP controller/ NCC.
+If the selected device has successfully connected to an AP controller, it will change to the AP controller managed mode.
+If the selected device has successfully connected to the NCC and is registered on the NCC, it will change to the Nebula cloud mode.
 10 ZAC Use this icon to run the Zyxel AP Configurator of the selected AP.
 11 Clear and Rescan Use this icon to clear the list and discover all devices on the connected network again.
 12 Save Configuration Use this icon to save configuration changes to permanent memory on a selected device.
 13 Settings Use this icon to select a network adapter for the computer on which the ZON utility is installed, and the utility language.